timhagn/100-days-of-code/r1-log.md

 ### R1D13
 * didn't get to much today, again - Hacking aftermath bug-fixing % )
 * did some Challenges on @KhanAcademy

+### R1D14
+* still a little groggy, but tinkered with @babel 7
+  & #freeCodeCamp Projects
+* did some Challenges on @KhanAcademy again, but their streak counter is buggy -.-